jereliu/osm_get/README.md

 * Extract Data through OSM-API
 	- [x] How to extract osm data from API: [openstreetmap API](http://wiki.openstreetmap.org/wiki/Downloading_data#Choose_your_region)
-	- [ ] Write this function in R
+	- [x] Write this function in R
 * Obtain 3d model using OSM2World commandline
-	- [ ] Figure out how to use OSM2World commandline tool
+	- [x] Figure out how to use OSM2World commandline tool
-	- [ ] Carry out Extraction
+	- [x] Carry out Extraction using .sh

+* Extract building model out of a OBJ file
+ 	- [x] Write R script to subset buildings
+ 	- [ ] Fix Vertex index

 * Figure out how to measure volumn of a OBJ file
 	- [ ] No idea yet....